Philosophy (PHIL)

 PHIL 4470 Philosophy of Science (3 credits)

-Examination of fundamental epistemological and metaphysical issues that arise in the practice of science.
-Among possible topics are theories of scientific method, problems of confirmation, models of scientific explanation, scientific revolutions, the observational-theoretical distinction, the reality of theoretical entities, the relation between science and religion, science and art, and the limits of scientific knowledge.
+Examines fundamental epistemological and metaphysical issues that arise in the practice of science.
+Among possible topics are theories of scientific method; problems of confirmation; models of scientific explanation; scientific revolutions; the observational-theoretical distinction; the reality of theoretical entities; the relation between science and religion and between science and art; and the limits of scientific knowledge.

 Level of Study: Undergraduate